 Discover the collection of the oldest building in the city with more than 700 years of history.
-The collection of the Oude Kerk includes numerous objects and various paintings and prints.
 The largest object in the collection is the church building itself.
 As you explore the space further, you discover different objects and parts of the interior that together form the permanent collection.
 For example, one of the special side rooms or the pews with humorous scenes.
-With the audio tour, you will learn more about the Oude Kerk’s rich history and collection.
-We wish you an inspiring exploration!
+With the audio tour, you will learn more about the rich history of the Oude Kerk and this diverse collection.
+We wish you an inspiring quest with many discoveries!

 old + new

 At the Oude Kerk the past and the present go hand in hand.
 Look up, at the medieval paintings on the church’s wooden vaults; look down, at the floor covered with gravestones.
 The grave of Rembrandt’s wife Saskia van Uylenburgh is located here, under the small choir organ on the side.
 The work of contemporary artists relating to the building and its history can be found in various places in the church.
 Visit the Holy Sepulchre with its red stained glass window (2018) by Giorgio Andreotta Calò.
 Admire the picturesque light falling on the photographic work #0095 [Inside] (2017) by Misha de Ridder and visit the baptistry for the Jan Pieterszoon Coen sculpture (2017) by Iswanto Hartono that connects Indonesia’s colonial past with the history of the Oude Kerk.